xia-lab/MetaboAnalystR/README.md

 ```

-#### Option C) Manual download of MetaboAnalyst.tar.gz and install locally - to be updated to Version 2.0
+#### Option C) Manual download of MetaboAnalystR_2.0.0.tar.gz and install locally

-Manually download the .tar.gz file from [here](https://github.com/jsychong/MetaboAnalystR/blob/master/MetaboAnalystR_1.0.3.tar.gz).
+Manually download the .tar.gz file from [here](https://github.com/jsychong/MetaboAnalystR/blob/master/MetaboAnalystR_2.0.0.tar.gz).
 The * must be replaced by what is actually downloaded and built.

 ```R
 cd ~/Downloads